 Cons

-- The LED indicator is located on the side and may not be visible on certain occasions.
+• The LED indicator is located on the side and is non-visible on many occasions.

 Passive Bookshelf Speakers for Vinyl